Guidance

 Maintaining high professional standards (MHPS) is a framework aimed to address concerns about doctors and dentists in the NHS.
 The framework originates from Maintaining High Professional Standards in the Modern NHS published by the Department of Health and Social Care in 2003.

-The Practitioner Performance Advice Service (part of NHS Resoltion) is an advisory body that provides impartial advice, interventions and training to healthcare organisations to help manage and resolve concerns raised about the practice of an individual doctor or dentist or pharmacist.
+The Practitioner Performance Advice Service (part of NHS Resolution) is an advisory body that provides impartial advice, interventions and training to healthcare organisations to help manage and resolve concerns raised about the practice of an individual doctor or dentist or pharmacist.
 There is no minimum threshold for seeking advice and employers are actively encouraged to contact NHS Resolution as early as possible when concerns are raised.

 Further information on how NHS Resolution can support an organisation can be found on its website.